 Choosing the right turntable for sampling can be quite challenging, especially if you don’t know what you’re looking for.
 In this article, I’ll be going over my favorite models, as well as the most important things to look for when buying a turntable for sampling.

-My List of Superior Turntables for Sampling
+6 Best Turntables for Sampling

 Table of Contents

-I’ll start this list off with Pioneer – a company well known for its important role in the digital revolution.
+Pioneer – a company well known for its important role in the digital revolution.
 With this turntable, Pioneer has yet again pushed the limits of analog products to suit the standards of a digital world.

 The signal path in the PLX-1000 is pure analog, which gives you true sound reproduction and amazing quality.
 When you look at its design, it’s obvious that Pioneer based their PLX-1000 on the famous Technics SL-1200 – the industry standard DJ deck.
 The geometry of the tonearm and pitch range both feel very similar to the 1200.